Zohra Drif: Milk Bar Café bombing (1956)

-On 30 September 1956, Drif's unit, consisting of her and two other female revolutionaries, Samia Lakhdari and Djamila Boupacha, was directed to carry out a bombing.
+On 30 September 1956, Drif's unit, consisting of her and two other female revolutionaries, Samia Lakhdari and Djamila Bouhired, was directed to carry out a bombing.
 Each of the women chose their own location for the bomb.
 While Samia Lakhdari selected Rue Michelet and Djamila Boupacha chose the Air France Office, Drif selected the popular Milk Bar Café to plant her bomb.
 In her memoir she recalls visiting the site prior to the attack and practicing her exact movements under timed conditions to perfect her act.
 Furthermore, on the day of the bombing she remembers dressing in a European-style summer dress and getting a European haircut to ensure she would blend in at the café.
 While the bomb planted in the Air France Office did not explode, the one on Rue Michelet as well as Drif's at the Milk Bar Café did.
-Drif's attack killed three young women and injured others, including children who lost limbs.
+Drif's attack killed four young women and injured others, including children who lost limbs.

 In the aftermath of the attack, Drif recalls in her memoir feeling not guilt or shame but rather pride at her success.
 In particular she recalls feeling justified in her actions through the belief she was merely responding to years of colonial repression and violence.
 Furthermore, she reflects on this attack as a decisive turning point as it triggered an international interest into the ‘Algerian Situation’ and brought the issue of independence to the world stage.

 Furthermore, Drif recalls the ease with which the Colonial Authorities accused the innocent Algerian Communist Party member Raymonde Peschard as alarming.
 Drif suggests this further cemented her dedication to the movement as it confirmed that the French Authorities did not see their dedication to principles of equality and liberty as relevant in Algeria.